unified-hmi/remote-virtio-gpu/README.md

 ## Capsets

-Sometimes the software does not work because the provided `virgl.capset` file does not specifies the capset of the rendering side.
-It may maniest in black window.
+Sometimes the software does not work because the provided `virgl.capset` file does not specify the capset of the rendering side.
+It may manifest in black window.
 In this case:

 - Run `rvgpu-renderer` with `-c virgl.capset.new` option.
-- Run `rvgpu-proxy` with the default old capset.
+- Run `rvgpu-proxy` with the the default old capset.
-- Kill proxy and use the capset written by rvgpu-renderer for the next invocations of proxy.
+- Kill the proxy and use the capset written by `rvgpu-renderer` for the next invocations of proxy.